 - Retain legal representation — A personal injury lawyer can guide you through the process of obtaining remuneration.
 They can also handle critical legal matters for you so you can focus on recovering.

-If you or someone you love has suffered injuries from a pedestrian car accident, please contact our Los Angeles Car Accident Attorneys right away.
-We will help you get compensation for your losses and suffering.
-Call our line or start a chat session to schedule your initial consultation.
+If you or someone you love has suffered injuries from a pedestrian-car accident, please contact the Los Angeles Car Accident Attorneys at El Dabe Trial Lawyers.
+Contact our offices to schedule a free consultation and receive the compensation you deserve.